JavelinAnalytics/Maverick-Uniswap-rewards-analysis/README.md

 # Project Liquidity Metrics
-Live blockchain Dune SQL query for accurately retrieving Total Value Locked data for two specific liquidity pools: (MKR/WETH UniV3 0.3%, LUSD/USDC Maverick 0.03%), additionally retrieving daily generated fee revenues.
+Live blockchain Dune SQL query for accurately retrieving Total Value Locked for two specific liquidity pools: (MKR/WETH UniV3 0.3%, LUSD/USDC Maverick 0.03%), additionally retrieving daily generated fee revenues.
 Furthermore, a Data Science script is curated to standardize the data and compute the fee elasticity of liquidity (useful in determing efficacy of reward programs) utilizing a logarithmic regression model in Python, statistical significance is achieved.
 ## Requirements